-Sirò Pacenti | Winery in the Montalcino region of Tuscany, just north of the town.
-It was founded by Siro Pacenti in 1970 when he bought the land.
+Sirò Pacenti | Winery in the Montalcino region of Tuscany, located just north of the town itself.
+The estate was founded by Sirò Pacenti in 1970 when he bought the land.
 Since 1988 it has been run by his son Giancarlo.
-The estate has vines on both sides of Montalcino, in the Canalicchio area north of the town (where the winery is) and south of the town in the Sesta sub-region (see the Piancornello winery for details).
+The estate has vines on both sides of Montalcino, in the Canalicchio area north of the town (where the winery is) and south of the town (see vineyards, below).

 Owner | Giancarlo Pacenti.

 Background | Sirò Pacenti bought the estate in 1970.
-Siro’s son Giancarlo Pacenti took over in 1988.
+Sirò’s son Giancarlo Pacenti took over in 1988.
 He switched the estate from being a classic Tuscan estate with cereals, animals and olive trees to vines.
 He is not tempted by Merlot or Cabernet.

 Staff | Oen consultant: Mauro Monicchi (in 2017).

-Vineyards | 60 hectares (148 acres) of land of which 20 hectares (acres) are grain crops, 20 hectares (acres) are woodland and olives, and 22 hectares (acres) are Sangiovese of which 18.5 hectares (acres) for Brunello di Montalcino, 1.5 hectares (acres) for Rosso di Montalcino and 0.5 hectares (acres) for Sant’Antimo.
+Vineyards | 60 hectares (148 acres) of land of which 20 hectares (49 acres) are grain crops, 20 hectares (49 acres) are woodland and olives, and 22 hectares (54 acres) are Sangiovese of which 18.5 hectares (48 acres) for Brunello di Montalcino, 1.5 hectares (3.7 acres) for Rosso di Montalcino and 0.5 hectares (1.2 acres) for Sant’Antimo.
 Like many Brunello producers, he has vines on either side of the town.

-Pelagrilli (winery) vineyard | In Canalicchio in the cooler, northern part of Montalcimo and to the northeast of the town.
+Pelagrilli (winery) vineyard | In Canalicchio in the cooler, northern part of Montalcimo and to the north-east of the town.
 Provide aromas and elegance.
 Near the house.
 Around 20 hectares of land which 13 hectares are vines.
 5 plots.
 350 metres.
-Open to continenatl winds.
+Open to continental winds.
 Blue clay, morillionites.
 Also grow grain here.

-CLONES Doing their own massale on the Piancornello vines.
+Clones | The estate is working on its own mass selection Sangiovese from its Piancornello vines.
 Also Guillaume MG78.
 And Lombardini G7, very small bunches.

-WINERY On the north side of Montalcino, with views towards the town, under the house.
+Winery | On the north side of Montalcino, with views towards the town, under the house.

-WINEMAKING 2017 (Visit) Worked with Glories since mid-1990s.
+Winemaking | 2017 (Visit) Worked with Glories since mid-1990s.
 Divides parcels up at harvest, so blocks get picked exactly ripe.
+There is a 14-day difference in ripening between the two vineyard sites–see above).
 Optical sorting.
 Very useful.
 In 1995 Giancarlo Pacenti switched from Slavonian oak vats to small French oak barrels to get more structure for more ageable wines.
 Does not want vanilla from the barrels, just the oxygenating effect on the wine but without using micr-ox.
 He also began blending the component parts of the blend earlier, too to minimise the barrel effect.
 The Brunello is aged in small French barriques, low toast, want clean wood, complex cleaning system to avoid infection.
 “Bordeaux winery, Burgundy wine.”
 30% new oak usually.
 Rack using compressed air.
 Peristaltic pumps.
 Age wood for their barrels 20 years.
 Small oak = not for wood taste but to oxygenate, soften tannins.
 Humid barrel cellar.
 Bottles early.

-Winemaking style | ‘Giancarlo Pacenti is a modernist who makes complex wines,” (Atkin, T: BdiM, 2013).
-In 2005 Maro Monicchi was hired as consultant and 2006 was his first vintage, ‘the final year before climate change really took hold.’
-Climate change can only be dealt with in the vineyard.
-Protect, shade but not block it.
-“Harvesting the grapes cool helps.
+Winemaking style | ‘Giancarlo Pacenti is a modernist who makes complex wines,’ (Tim Atkin MW, Brunello 2013 Report).
+In 2005 Mauro Monicchi was hired as consultant and 2006 was his first vintage, ‘the final year before climate change really took hold,’ he told me, adding that ‘climate change can only be dealt with in the vineyard.
+You can protect or shade the grapes, but you cannot totally block its effects.
+Harvesting the grapes cool helps.
 Get hot weather at harvest now.
 23ºC.
-Hard to get 8º with grapes in small boxes.
-Carri frigo.
-Hard to chill grapes in a tank.
-Non Sacc yeast for cool start.
-Selected yeast need N. In cantina poco da fare.”
-Cooler ferments, less extraction.
-Maybe with yeast which are less efficient at converting but he has never used these.
-Length and way of extraction: phenolic maturity is key.
-“Have to decide whether to extract more during juice or as wine.
-Thickness of skins important.”
-‘Violent tannins’ avoid.
-Can get a bit of bitterness Need experience.
-“Analysis is great.
+Hard to get grapes with a temperature of just 8ºC if the grapes are in small boxes.
+Need portable refrigeration.
+Hard to chill grapes once they are in a fermentation tank.
+Non-saccharomyces yeast can provide cooler starts to ferment.
+Selected yeast need nitrogen.
+Cooler ferments mean less extraction.
+Phenolic maturity is key.
+Have to decide whether to extract mainly during the juice stage, the becoming wine stage, or the wine stage itself.
+Thickness of skins important.
+Avoid violent tannins.
+Need experience to avoid extracting bitterness.
+Need experience.
+Analysis is great.
 But chewing grapes out in the field is fundamental.
-Much harder in the winery, now.”
+But much much harder in the winery, now.’

-ROSSO DI MONTALCINO DOC The website (2014) says this comes from 15-25 year old vines.
+Rosso di Montalcino DOC The website (2014) says this comes from 15-25 year old vines.
 30,000 bottles.
 Aged in French oak.

-BRUNELLO DI MONTALCINO DOCG, PELAGRILLI The entry level Brunello. | 2008 Ages 24 months in French oak barriques.
+Brunello di Montalcino DOCG, Pelagrilli | The entry level Brunello. | 2008 Ages 24 months in French oak barriques.
 Odd year.
 Hard tannins and high acid initially, but the wines did come round. | 2009 L2 247.
-15%.
+15% alc.
 Nice deep colour.
 Sweet entry, lots to this, well handled, modernist in terms of the way the fruit is textured with the fruit and oak tannin.
 Suave and rich, almost like a ripasso but without the mossy element.
 Well handled and satisfying but might some argue it is atypical? at the Consorzio Tues 27th May 2014 with Ian d’Agata and others.

-BRUNELLO DI MONTALCINO DOCG, SIRO PACENTI From both sites.
-1999 Modern style red with decent texture but a bit international and with excess acetone says Hans at Il Pozzo on Thursday 13th Jan 2005 with Pepe and Hans.
-2000 Youthful, new oak, extracted at Benvenuto Brunello 18 Feb 2005.
-2002 None released.
-2006 14.5%.
-Again smooth and spicy.
-100% new wood.
-Does not dominate.
-2009 L2 247.
-15%.
-Well made, bit mossy, crisp/ripe contrast, plenty of texture at the Consorzio Tues 27th May 2014 with Ian d’Agata and others.
-2006 14.5%.
+Brunello di Montalcino DOCG, Sirò Pacenti | Sangiovese from both sites either side of the town. | 1999 Modern style red with decent texture but a bit international and with excess acetone Hans Vinding observed (Il Pozzo, 13 Jan 2005 with Pepe Schib). | 2000 Youthful, new oak, extracted (Benvenuto Brunello 2005). | 2002 None released. | 2009 L2 247.
+15% alc.
+Well made, bit mossy, crisp/ripe contrast, plenty of texture at the Consorzio Tues 27th May 2014 with Ian d’Agata and others. | 2016 14.5% alc.
 Again smooth and spicy.
 100% new wood.
 Does not dominate.

-BRUNELLO DI MONTALCINO DOCG VV The old vine Vecchie Vigne cuvee was drawn mainly from vines in the south until around 2007.
-Now vines in the north for the PS Riserva are better, riper due to climate change but mainly better viticulture N part (big, acidic grapes have become smaller, riper ones with grassing). b Exists.
-2012 Vecchie Vigne.
+Brunello di Montalcino DOCG VV | The old vine Vecchie Vigne bottling was drawn mainly from vines in the south until around 2007.
+Now vines in the north for better suit the PS Riserva.
+This is partly due to climate change, but mainly a result of better viticulture in the northern vineyards (big, acidic grapes have become smaller, riper ones with inter-row grassing). | 2012 Vecchie Vigne.
+Hot dry year.
 L6312.
-14.5%.
-Lovely sweet, crunchy fruit, well balanced, clean and crunchy.
+14.5% alc.
+Clear fruit, moreish and crunchy, well balanced, clean and crunchy.
 29,000 bottles.
-Hot dry year.
-Armit, Laytons.

-BRUNELLO DI MONTALCINO DOCG RISERVA, PS From old vines.
-From a single plot planted by Siro Pacenti on the north side of Montalcino in the early 1970s.
+Brunello di Montalcino DOCG Riserva, PS | From old vines.
+From a single plot planted by Sirò Pacenti on the north side of Montalcino in the early 1970s.
 Only bottled in the best years.
-Unfiltered.
-2007 Was bottled.
-2008 No. 2009 No. 2010 Was bottled.
+Unfiltered. | 2007 Bottled.
+2008 Not made. | 2009 Not made. | 2010 Bottled.